nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Assigns a task**

 **MSS**

-1. User requests to list persons
+1. User requests to list of contacts
-2. AddressBook shows a list of persons
+2. TeamTracker shows a list of contacts
-3. User requests to delete a specific person in the list
+3. User requests to assign a task to a contact
-4. AddressBook deletes the person
+4. TeamTracker assigns the task to the contact
     Use case ends.

 **Extensions**